 Development is encouraged in the Town of Creston.
 Development enriches our community by bringing jobs, people, facilities, improved lifestyle and greater community security.
 Development in Creston is regulated to ensure that it is up to community standards and fits with current and long term planning objectives.

-If you are considering developing in Creston, we encourage you to familiarize yourself with the applicable bylaws and regulations found on this page, and read the Guide to Developing in Creston.
+If you are considering developing in Creston, we encourage you to familiarize yourself with the applicable bylaws and regulations found on this page.
 We also recommend that you contact Town staff early in the planning stages of your project to get our feedback on your plans and to inquire as to the permits required.

 Development in Creston